I will save you years of confusion and failure right now, so listen very carefully.

 Knowing the reality of your current situation, how much fat do you need to lose to look good?
 Scratch that, how much weight do you have to lose to look like you just walked off a Hollywood movie set?
 Lean, strong, physically imposing.

 Now, take the number you have in mind and subtract 4-8 kgs (10-20 lbs).

 This is your GOAL BODYWEIGHT.
 This number lets us know how many calories and how much protein you need to eat every day to reach your goal.
 Let’s start with calorie intake.

 Take your goal BW in kilogram and multiply that number by 26 (i.e. 75 x 26 = 1950 calories | Goal BW in lbs x 12).
 This is your daily calorie intake for the foreseeable future.

 Don’t blindly trust this or any other formula.
 Don’t trust numbers.
-Use them as a reference point.
-Listen to your body, look in the mirror and monitor your progress.
+Use them as a REFERENCE POINT.
+Listen to your body, look in the mirror and closely monitor your progress.

 Eating the designated number of calories every day are you consistently losing fat and getting harder?
 Do you have steady energy levels throughout the day?
 Are your hunger and cravings manageable?
 Are you getting closer to your goal every week?

 Adjust your calories accordingly (raise or lower calories in 100 calorie increments and reassess).